zieglerjef/zieglerjef.github.io/index.md

 	<div class="row-fluid">
 		<div class="span5">

 Currently I’m a PhD Candidate in Political Science and a Graduate Affiliate of the <i>John C. Danforth Center on Religion and Politics</i> at Washington University in St. Louis.
-I broadly study comparative politics, international relations, political economy, judicial politics, as well as religion in politics.
+I broadly study comparative politics, international relations, religion in politics, political economy, and judicial politics.
 In my research, I'm primarily interested in how political actors, institutions, and organizations that often fall outside the public's purview impact politics.<br/><br/>

 Specifically, my dissertation explores how religious groups like the Catholic Church use their organizational legitimacy, responsiveness, and bureaucratic resources to influence politics by conceptualizing them as international interest or advocacy groups. <br/><br/>